leocrawford/picasawebsync/README.md

     apt-get install python-gdata

+4. pip install --upgrade oauth2client
-4. download the latest version from the releases directory
+5. download the latest version from the releases directory
-5. untar it to a temporary directory (tar zxvf <filename> should work for most Linux distros)
+6. untar it to a temporary directory (tar zxvf <filename> should work for most Linux distros)
-6. (optionally) install it using
+7. (optionally) install it using

     python setup.py install  (you may need sudo for linux platforms)